Guesthouses, hotels and resorts

 This place used to be a standard budget place called Hoang Gia but it's been tarted up and is now a smarter option, with correspondingly increased prices and the tagline â€œbusiness hotel.
 Located on ...
 Read the full review of Starlight Hotel.USD 20 to 50 1 vote Midrange

 Prettv in blue39 Vuon Dao St, Bai Chay, Ha Long City

 T: (033) 846 009;

-This place stands out on the street because of its attractive blue exterior, but the other good reason to stay here is that the first floor is given over to a pretty decent internet cafe -- on-line ...
+This place stands out on the street because of its attractive blue exterior and pretty balconies.
+It's also freshly painted and kept very clean, and whereas some hotels forget to spruce up the ...
 Read the full review of Peace Hotel (Hoa Binh Hotel).USD 10 to 20 1 vote Flashpacker

 Away from Hotel Alley